The food “scarcity vs distribution” debate is reframed here to show how the issues are connected as they relate to global hunger and food security.

 The UN warns that global meat consumption will double between 2000-2050.

-We’re more than ten years in and this prediction is on track.
-We’ve increased 20% from 50 billion land animals dying for food production to 70 billion.
+We’re 20 years in and this prediction is on track.
+We’ve increased from 50 billion land animals used for food production to 80+ billion.
 Left unchecked it will continue its dramatic rise.

 The “increases” are stemming primarily from the lower- and middle-income countries even though their per capita consumption is still far less than the U.S., Europe and other industrialized and high-consuming countries.